whatsupmailbox/whatsupmailbox.github.io/_posts/2016-01-17-Gentleman-Box-Subscription-Box-January-2016-Review.md

 <DD>Value $7.50</DD>
 </DL>

-<p>This lip balms is made with the finest natural and organic ingredients.
+<p>This lip balm is made with the finest natural and organic ingredients.
 It's also a no shine lip balm so you or your man can moisturize and hydrate your lips without getting that girly shiny gloss that typically comes with it.
 Plus it also provides broad-spectrum UVA/UVB protection with SPF15.
 Finally, a great manly lip balm that my husband can actually use!</p>

 <br>